AutoMoneyDream/Qwen2Matryoshka/README.md

 ### 2. Advanced Training

-This is the main script for running a full training session with all advanced features.
+This is the main script for running a full training session.

 **Basic Training on a Single GPU:**
 ```bash